schemaanalyst-team/ineffective-mutants/README.md

   checks.

 - `generate_mutant_totals_tables.rb`: Generates the produced, stillborn,
-  impaired, equivalent, and redundant mutant tables by schema and by operator
+  impaired, equivalent, and redundant mutant tables by schema and by operator.

 - `generate_stillborn_mutant_time_tables.rb`: Generates the table showing the time taken to detect stillborn mutants using the DBMS, using the DBMS with